richmahn/en_tn/exo/front/intro.md

 The writers of both the Old and New Testament present Moses as being very involved with writing the book of Exodus.
 Since ancient times, both Jews and Christians have thought that Moses wrote Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-#### Why did Moses write so much about God delievering or rescuing the people of Israel? ####
+#### Why did Moses write so much about God delivering or rescuing the people of Israel? ####

 Moses wrote a lot about God rescuing his people from the Egyptians to show that Yahweh is very powerful.
 Egypt was the most powerful nation at that time.
 And Yahweh was still able to free the Israelites from the Egyptians.
-Also, by rescuing the Isralites, Yahweh showed that he had chosen them as his people and they should worship him.
+Also, by rescuing the Israelites, Yahweh showed that he had chosen them as his people and they should worship him.

 #### How does the Book of Exodus show the fulfillment of the promises given to Abraham? ####

 The Book of Exodus shows God beginning to fulfill his promise that Abraham.
 In Genesis, God promised Abraham that he would have many descendants and that they would form a large nation.
-When God rescued the Israelites from the Egyptians, he took them to Moun Sinai.
+When God rescued the Israelites from the Egyptians, he took them to Mount Sinai.
 There he made a covenant with them, and they became the nation that belonged to Yahweh.

 ## Part 2: Important Religious and Cultural Concepts ##